 We also work closely with our customers about noise related issues that may be associated with their locomotives and wagons.

 Noise obligations vary state to state.

-In Western Australia and Victoria, we’re regulated by environmental legislation and state government guidelines.
+In Western Australia, Queensland and Victoria, we’re regulated by environmental legislation and state government guidelines.

 Each operator using our rail network also has their own environmental duties to prevent excessive noise being generated from their locomotives and wagons.